 According to law, it is the buyer's responsibility to inspect a home before deciding to purchase it to make sure that there are no defects or issues that might make them reconsider the deal.
 This is called caveat emptor and means "let the buyer beware".
-It can be applied to purchase contracts for Toronto MLS condo listings all the way to small cottages on the coast of Nova Scotia.
+It can be applied to purchase contracts for home purchases and sales all the way to small cottages on the coast of Nova Scotia.
 But, you might be wondering what your rights are if you find out after the fact that there is something wrong with your home purchase.
 Here is some basic info that will help you understand if you might be successful in reversing the deal.

 The other time when you might have a case in regards to reversing a real estate deal is if you can prove that the buyer or their agent was consciously trying to deceive you and hide an issue with the property.
-As a Toronto or Richmond Hill real estate agent the selling realtor needs to disclose any information that they know that might make you want to walk away from the property.
+As an agent, the selling realtor needs to disclose any information that they know that might make you want to walk away from the property.
 The sellers are allowed to try to mask some issues but not others.
-The key is just to make sure that you're always diligent to check up on any homes for sale Markham to Mexico based that you might want to purchase.
+The key is just to make sure that you're always diligent to check up on any properties that you might want to purchase.
 This includes construction defects and liens that might be on that real estate.
 What is a lien?
 Find information here.